Cider: Heritage ciders

-Specialty style ciders
+Speciality style ciders

-Specialty style ciders are open to a lot more manipulation than modern or heritage style ciders.
+Speciality style ciders are open to a lot more manipulation than modern or heritage style ciders.
 There is no restriction to apple varieties used and the list of specialty styles continues to expand.
 Listed on the USACM Cider Style Guide, specialty styles include: fruit, hopped, spiced, wood-aged, sour, and iced ciders.
 Fruit ciders have other fruit or juices added before or after fermentation, such as cherries, blueberries and cranberries.
 Hopped cider is fermented with added hops, common hop varieties being Cascade, Citra, Galaxy, and Mosaic.
 Spiced ciders have various spices added to the cider before, during, or after fermentation.
 Spices like cinnamon and ginger are popular to use in production.
 Wood-aged ciders are ciders that are either fermented or aged in various types of wood barrels, to aid in extraction of woody, earthy flavours.
-Sour ciders are high acid ciders that are produced with non-standard, non-Saccharomyces yeast and bacteria, which enhance acetic and lactic acid production, in order to reach a sour profile.
+Sour ciders are high acid ciders that are produced with non-standard, non-Saccharomyces yeast and bacteria, which enhance acetic and lactic acid production, to reach a sour profile.
 Ice ciders can be made by using pre-pressed frozen juice or frozen whole apples.
 Whole apples either come frozen from the orchard, dependent on harvest date, or are stored in a freezer prior to pressing.
 When the pre-pressed juice or whole apples freeze, sugars are concentrated and mostly separated from the water.
-Whole apples are then pressed in order to extract the concentrated juice.
+Whole apples are then pressed to extract the concentrated juice.
 For the pre-pressed juice the concentrated solution is drawn off while thawing occurs.
 Although, according to the Alcohol and Tobacco Tax and Trade Bureau (TTB) cider producers can only label a product 'Ice Cider' if it is produced from apples naturally frozen outdoors.

 Two styles not mentioned in the USACM Cider Style Guide are Rosé and Sparkling Cider.
 Rosé cider can be produced from apple varieties that have reddish-pink pulp, like Pink Pearl and Amour Rouge.
 Rosé ciders can also be created through the addition of food-grade red dyes, previously used red grape skins, like Marquette with high anthocyanin concentration, red fruits, rose petals, or hibiscus.
 Lastly, sparkling ciders can be produced through methods of direct carbonation, addition of carbon dioxide (CO2) or by Méthode Champenoise to re-create the traditional Champagne style.